The family signature theorem: Examples and applications

 and $\Sigma k : \LL^n(\bZ) \to \bigoplus_{k \in \bZ} \H\bZ/2[4k+2]$ exhibiting it as an Eilenberg--MacLane spectrum, whose precompositions with $\LL^s(\bZ) \to \LL^n(\bZ)$ are $L \mod 8$, $r$, and 0 respectively.

-Ranicki has constructed \cite[p.\ 278]{RanickiTSO} a normal signature map $\sigma^n$ such that
+Ranicki has constructed \cite[p.\ 385]{RanickiPreprint} a normal signature map $\sigma^n$ such that

-commutes; here $\mathrm{MSG}$ is the Thom spectrum of the universal spherical fibration over $BSG$, and is a model for the cobordism theory given by Quinn's normal spaces \cite{QuinnNormal}.
+commutes up to homotopy; here $\mathrm{MSG}$ is the Thom spectrum of the universal spherical fibration over $BSG$, and is a model for the cobordism theory given by Quinn's normal spaces \cite{QuinnNormal, QuinnUnpub}.
 Furthermore, Taylor and Williams construct $\hat{L}$ so that $\hat{L} \circ \sigma^n$ corresponds under the Thom isomorphism to the characteristic class of stable spherical fibrations $l \in H^{4*}(BSG ; \bZ/8)$ constructed by Brumfiel--Morgan \cite[\S 8]{BrumfielMorgan}.
-Theorem \ref{thm:2LocalPontrjaginFormula}, as well as the fact that we can do surgery below the middle dimension for fibrations with Poincar{\'e} fibre as explain in Section \ref{sec:SurgeryBelowMid}, implies:
+Using this we can apply the results of the previous section to oriented fibrations with finite Poincar{\'e} fibre as follows.
+(It is likely that this can be extended to Poincar{\'e} fibres which are merely finitely-dominated, but we do not pursue this here.)